SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

     9. As *Module Type*, choose *URL Mashup App* and choose *Next*.
     10. Provide module type information such as *module name* and *tile number*.
     11. Provide tile settings information such as *title*, *subtitle*, *dimension*, *tile link method*, *link for the tile*, *decoration type* as *icon*, and icon for tile as *sap-icon://microphone*.
-        > Note: The link for the tile is the URL of the SAP BTP application to be launched from the SAP Business One launchpad, for example, *https://{{Subscribed SAP BTP application URL}}/poetryslammanager/index.html*.
+        > Note: The link for the tile is the URL of the SAP BTP application to be launched from the SAP Business One launchpad, for example, the **SAP BTP Application Tenant URL**, you noted down in a previous step.
     12. Choose package the application as *Yes* in the *Application Summary* section and choose *Finish*.
     13. An npm application is generated.
 Copy the generated *SAP Business One Web Client Extension.mtar* file.
     14. Upload the downloaded *SAP Business One Web Client Extension.mtar* file into *SAP Business One Extension Manager*.
     > Note: For more details, refer to [Packaging Your Apps Using VS Code Wizard for SAP Business One Web Client Extensions](https://help.sap.com/docs/SAP_BUSINESS_ONE_WEB_CLIENT/e6ac71d18c7543828bd4463f77d67ff7/581b9433bb92442eb24b86b34041766e.html?locale=en-US&q=Business%20One%20extension).

-2. Create an SAP Business One Web Client extension.
+2. Set up the SAP Business One, Web client in the SAP Business One Extension Manager.
 	1. Open *SAP Business One Extension Manager* using the URL _https://\<sap-business-one-server:port\>/ExtensionManager_.
     2. Open the *Extensions* tab.
     3. Choose *Import* , choose *Browse*, and select the *SAP Business One Web Client Extension.mtar* created in a previous step.